Applied Mathematics Major: FAQ

 Keep track of the courses you’ve taken so far and those you plan to take in the future using the Applied Math checklist.

 The Applied Math sheet is a comprehensive listing of all courses that count to the Applied Math major.
 If you are unsure whether a course counts, check there first.
 The sheet also lists distributional designations — i.e., the concentrations associated with a particular course — and the names of previous Applied Math majors who took the courses.
-If you are curious about an Applied Math course, previous students are often your best resource, and any student who puts her/his name on the sheet is willing to be contacted by students interested in the course.
-Don’t hesitate to reach out to students on the sheet if you’re curious about courses they’ve taken!
+If you are curious about an Applied Math course, previous students are often your best resource, so reach out to friends or Applied Math peer mentors who may have taken the course in the past.

 The sheet is maintained by the DSAC.
 Contact them if you want to suggest any changes.